Dependent Personality Disorder

 Dependent Personality Disorder: Symptoms, Causes, and Treatment

-5. Fear of being alone or separated from those who provide care
+Fear of being alone or separated from those who provide care - They find it difficulty to be alone or separated from loved ones, often experiencing feelings of helplessness and discomfort.

-8. Difficulty initiating or maintaining relationships without excessive reassurance or support from others
+Difficulty initiating or maintaining relationships - People with DPD requires excessive reassurance or support from their partners or loved ones which others may find too burdensome.

-10. Avoidance of responsibility due to fear of failure or lack of self-confidence
+Avoidance of responsibility - This is primarily due to their fear of failure or lack of self-confidence.

 The exact cause of dependent personality disorder is unknown, but it is believed to be a combination of genetic, environmental, and psychological factors.
 Studies have shown that individuals with a history of abuse, neglect, or trauma are at a higher risk of developing DPD.
 Additionally, a family history of the disorder and overprotective parenting styles may contribute to the development of DPD.